yijiem/dtrace-scripts/README.md

-# dtrace-scripts-macos
+# dtrace-scripts
-Some dtrace scripts used on macOS platform.
+Some dtrace scripts used on macOS and Windows platform.